-The Academy of Hair Design does not require Vaccination records for admission into our programs.
+Academy of Hair Design does not require vaccination records for admission into our programs.

-Please see the Academy of Hair Design administration for voter registration.
+Please see Academy of Hair Design’s administration for voter registration.

 Reasonable Accommodations Policy: Any potential student with a valid and documented disability is responsible for disclosing their disability to an Admission Advisor prior to enrollment.
-The Academy of Hair Design may request disability documentation and/or a doctor’s release prior to enrollment.
-After reading our policy found in our Catalog (Link to catalog) students can make their reasonable accommodations request in writing to the Academy’s Administration Office.
+Academy of Hair Design may request disability documentation and/or a doctor’s release prior to enrollment.
+After reading our policy found in our catalog, students can make their reasonable accommodations request in writing to Academy of Hair Design’s Administration Office.
 All written requests are subject to review and must be agreed upon by both parties prior to enrollment.
 It is important to provide all the necessary documentation in order to establish an appropriate accommodations plan.

 Physical demands of the cosmetology profession include, but are not limited to: working on your feet, standing for long periods of time in one location, having emotional control, repetitive motor skills, and can require long hours for the beginning or experienced cosmetologist.

 Cosmetologists are required to stand about 75 percent of the time.
 Cosmetologists must lean forward, stoop, bend and twist.
 Standing and leaning over clients is a common position when washing a client’s hair or administering a facial.

 A cosmetologist’s hands are frequently exposed to water and cleansing.
 The back experiences significant stress during the course of a cosmetologist’s day.
 Back stress intensifies during hair treatments, which must be performed in steps.